 - Increased Judicial Scrutiny for Restrictive Covenants and Claimed Trade Secrets, Bond Complex Litigation Quarterly, Spring 2015

-- Board of Directors, YWCA of Syracuse and Onondaga County
+- Former Board Member, YWCA of Syracuse and Onondaga County